Modular elliptic curve

-A modular elliptic curve is an elliptic curve E that admits a parametrisation X0(N) → E by a modular curve.
+A modular elliptic curve is an elliptic curve E that admits a parametrization X0(N) → E by a modular curve.
 This is not the same as a modular curve that happens to be an elliptic curve, something that could be called an elliptic modular curve.
 The modularity theorem, also known as the Taniyama–Shimura conjecture, asserts that every elliptic curve defined over the rational numbers is modular.

 History and significance

 In the 1950s and 1960s a connection between elliptic curves and modular forms was conjectured by the Japanese mathematician Goro Shimura based on ideas posed by Yutaka Taniyama.
 In the West it became well known through a 1967 paper by André Weil.
 With Weil giving conceptual evidence for it, it is sometimes called the Taniyama–Shimura–Weil conjecture.
 It states that every rational elliptic curve is modular.